isereb/Sensor-Management-System/README.md

-![Alt text](https://raw.githubusercontent.com/isereb/Sensor-Management-System/master/sms.png "SMS Screenshot") Please feel free to start and go through the code.
+![Alt text](https://raw.githubusercontent.com/isereb/Sensor-Management-System/master/sms.png "SMS Screenshot") Please feel free to run it on tomcat and go through the code.

 Made by Ilya Serebryannikov